 Badging in Education

-The idea has as much appeal in industry as it does for education.
+The idea has as much appeal in the industry as it does in education.
 Advocates claim that digital badges act as bridges between traditional school learning and soft skills like leadership and collaboration.
 They say that badges could offer a clearer picture of a student's interests and skills than the traditional standardized test or a letter grade.